VOLTHA Release process¶

 Wait for build to complete

-Given their inter dependency the ONOS apps need to be released in order:
+Given component inter dependencies, ONOS apps need to be released in order:

 olt, aaa, dhcpl2relay, mcast, igmpproxy, maclearning